 Ambik gambar pun jadi laa...

-The laser point out from the top of Marina Bay Sand
+The laser point out from the top of Marina Bay Sands.

 On the next morning, we visited the National Museum of Singapore.
 We spent more than 2 hours exploring the main museum as well as the temporary exhibition.
-A single ticket cost of SGD10 includes all access to the 'We built a Nation', 'Modern Colony', 'Singapore History Galley' and among others.
+A single ticket cost of SGD10 includes all access to 'We Built a Nation,' 'Modern Colony,' 'Singapore History Gallery,' and others.

-Ohh by the way, our stayed are quite far from the MRT station, so we drove to most of the places we visited.
-Most of the attractions will have you to pay for a parking fee.
-A Nets CashCard can take care of your car park charges and ERP, which can be purchased at any 7e outlet.
+Ohh, by the way, our stay was quite far from the MRT station, so we drove to most of the places we visited.
+Most attractions will require you to pay a parking fee.
+A Nets CashCard can take care of your car park charges and ERP, which can be purchased at any 7-Eleven outlet.

-There are 40 crystal to commemorate the Jubilee of the Queen..
+There are 40 crystals to commemorate the Jubilee of the Queen.

 Main concourse leading to Stamford Gallery